-So whether you are stopping in Juneau on a quick port stop while on a cruise ship or if you are on an extended stay at your final destination, this small but impressive Alaskan city will charm and romance you with its towering mountains, ocean views, and unique culture.
-Read on to discover the 15 Unmissable Things to Do in Juneau AK (perfect for first-timers!) along with must-know tips and tricks as you plan your trip!
+So whether you are stopping in Juneau on a quick cruise port stop or if you are on an extended stay at your final destination, this small but impressive Alaskan city will charm and romance you with its towering mountains, ocean views, and unique culture.
+Read on to discover the 20 Unmissable Things to Do in Juneau AK (perfect for first-timers!) along with must-know tips and tricks as you plan your trip!

 Disclaimer: Almost all posts on this site contain Affiliate links, and this one about the Top 15+ Things to do in Juneau Alaska (perfect for first timers!) is no different.
 This means that if you click on any of the links in this post (and make a purchase) I may receive a small commission at absolutely no cost to you.
 Each post is carefully crafted to (hopefully!) answer all your questions and recommendations are made where we believe they will improve your trip and help with your planning.
 As such we thank you in advance should you decide to click & buy.
 Read my full Disclosure here.